LeoDog896/p2player/puno/README.md

 If Player 2 and 3 generate 10 and 8 again, Player 1 lets them know that they already have that card -- Player 1 gives them the part that they generated with the index -- they try again

 ##### Cheating
-Assume Player 1 has 5 cards -- Player 1 can say they already have the card they gave until they run out of card lenghts
+Assume Player 1 has 5 cards -- Player 1 can say they already have the card they gave until they run out of card lenghts.

 ##### Solution
 Assuming Player 1 wants a different card than chosen --